carolinemaymaguirecmm/about/docs/projects/fast-dsp-microservice/deployment-guide.md

 ### Step 2: Configure the security group

-By default, AWS EC2 blocks all incoming traffic to your EC2 instance.
+AWS EC2 blocks all incoming traffic to your EC2 instance.
 To access your FastAPI app from a browser, you must allow traffic on the port Uvicorn uses.
-This value is typically `8000`.
+By default, this value is `8000`.

 1. In the EC2 Console, open your instance and scroll to the **Security** section.
-2. Click the linked security group name.
+2. Click the security group name.
 3. Select the **Inbound rules** tab and click **Edit inbound rules**.
 4. Click **Add rule**, then enter the following values:
       - **Type**: Custom TCP